 Heatwaves can have devastating effects on forests.
-Heat causes the soil to dry out as water increasingly evaporates and exacerbates the risk of forest fires.
-Heatwave only lasts for a very limited time span, the trees are generally able to cope well with the high temperatures (>40 °C), if they have sufficient water sources.
-He generally, heatwaves occur in combination with droughts.
-A devastating combination for forests as it has contributed to tree mortality worldwide.
-The negative effects on trees are manifold.
-Trees cool their leaves evaporatively by transpiration, and the stem tissues convectively through heat transfer.
-Therefore, a lack of water hinders the cooling of the leaves and stem tissues, potentially leading to damage.
-Other negative effects include a reduction in tree growth and negative impacts on physiological processes such as reduced photosynthesis.
+Heat causes the soil to dry out as water increasingly evaporates and exacerbates the risk of forest fires.111 If a heatwave only lasts for a very limited time span, the trees are generally able to cope well with the high temperatures (>40 °C), if they have sufficient water sources.112 But frequently, heatwaves occur in combination with droughts.
+A devastating combination for forests as it has contributed to tree mortality worldwide.113 The negative effects on trees are manifold.
+Trees cool their leaves evaporatively by transpiration, and the stem tissues convectively through heat transfer.114 Therefore, a lack of water hinders the cooling of the leaves and stem tissues, potentially leading to damage.
+Other negative effects include a reduction in tree growth and negative impacts on physiological processes such as reduced photosynthesis.115